-As the small off-road engine owner, you are responsible for the performance of the required maintenance listed in your owner's manual.
-DuroMax Power Equipment recommends that you retain all receipts covering maintenance on your small off-road engine, but DuroMax Power Equipment cannot deny warranty solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.
+As the small off-road engine owner, you are responsible for performance of the required maintenance listed in your owner's manual.
+DuroMax Power Equipment recommends that you retain all receipts covering maintenance on your small off-road engine, but DuroMax Power Equipment cannot deny warranty coverage solely for the lack of receipts or your failure to ensure the performance of all scheduled maintenance.

-As the small off-road engine owner, you should, however, be aware that DuroMax Power Equipment may deny you warranty coverage if your small off-road engine or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.
+As the small off-road engine owner, you should be aware that the DuroMax Power Equipment may deny you warranty coverage if your small off-road engine or a part has failed due to abuse, neglect, or improper maintenance or unapproved modifications.

-You are responsible for presenting your small off-road engine to a DuroMax Power Equipment distribution center as soon as a problem exists.
-The warranty repairs should be completed in a reasonable amount of time, not to exceed 30 days.
+You are responsible for presenting your small off-road engine to a DuroMax Power Equipment distribution center or service center as soon as the problem exists.
+The warranty repairs shall be completed in a reasonable amount of time, not to exceed 30 days.